 This exam measures your ability to accomplish the technical tasks listed below.
-The percentages indicate the relative weight of each major topic area on the exam.
-The higher the percentage, the more questions you are likely to see on that content area on the exam.
 View video tutorials about the variety of question types on Microsoft exams.

 Please note that the questions may test on, but will not be limited to, the topics described in the bulleted text.

 Do you have feedback about the relevance of the skills measured on this exam?
 Please send Microsoft your comments.
 All feedback will be reviewed and incorporated as appropriate while still maintaining the validity and reliability of the certification process.
 Note that Microsoft will not respond directly to your feedback.
 We appreciate your input in ensuring the quality of the Microsoft Certification program.

 If you have concerns about specific questions on this exam, please submit an exam challenge.

 If you have other questions or feedback about Microsoft Certification exams or about the certification program, registration, or promotions, please contact your Regional Service Center.

 Build an analysis services multidimensional database

 Use SQL Server Data Tools – Business Intelligence (SSDT-BI) to build the cube; use SSDT-BI to do non-additive or semi-additive measures in a cube, define measures, specify perspectives, define translations, define dimension usage, define cube-specific dimension properties, define measure groups, implement reference dimensions, implement many-to-many relationships, implement fact relationships, implement role-playing relationships, create and manage linked measure groups and linked dimensions, create actions